Canada's Emissions Reduction Plan: Planning for Zero-Emission Fleets by 2040

 Canada’s 2030 Emissions Reduction Plan is a sweeping suite of regulations aimed at reducing emissions across every sector of the nation’s economy.
 The transportation industry will be among the most heavily impacted, with 100% of passenger cars and commercial truck sales slated to be zero-emission as early as 2035.
 As a result, internal combustion engine (ICE) vehicles will be steadily decreasing in availability over the coming years.
 To keep up with regulatory changes, your fleet must be able to support the coming influx of electric vehicles.

-This article covers everything fleet owners need to know about Canada’s 2030 Emissions Reduction Plan and how new regulation will impact Canada’s transportation sector over the coming years.
+This article covers everything fleet owners need to know about Canada’s 2030 Emissions Reduction Plan and how new regulations will impact Canada’s transportation sector over the coming years.

 Understanding Canada’s 2030 Emissions Reduction Plan